erdc/pynirom/README.md

 1. The ```PODRBF_cylinder.ipynb``` and ```PODRBF_SW.ipynb``` notebooks demonstrate the use of the PODRBF method for 2D flow around a cylinder and 2D shallow water flows in real world domains respectively.
 2. The ```DMD_cylinder.ipynb``` and ```DMD_SW.ipynb``` notebooks illustrate the use of DMD for these problems.
 3. The ```PODNODE_cylinder.ipynb``` and ```PODNODE_SW.ipynb``` notebooks illustrate the use of the PODNODE method for the example problems.
-4. Some pre-trained NIROM solutions are available at [NIROM models](https://drive.google.com/drive/folders/19DEWdoS7Fkh-Cwe7Lbq6pdTdE290gYSS?usp=sharing).
-These files should be placed in the <./data/> directory.
-The ```comparison_cylinder.ipynb``` and ```comparison_SW.ipynb``` notebooks contain visualizations to compare the predictions obtained using the different methods.

 ## Authors